HeardLibrary/digital-scholarship/manage/control/github/pages.md

 https://baskaufs.github.io/website/folklore/
 ```

-As you can see, the filename in front of `.md` is appended to the landing page URL.
+As you can see, the filename in front of `.md` is appended to the landing page URL and followed by a slash.

 **folder/index.md method**